WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/Linux.rst

 -----------------

-Setting the required Environment Variables (EVs)
+Setting the Required Environment Variables (EVs)
 ------------------------------------------------

 Before setting up the required Environment Variables, a directory should be created to install the required libraries.
 Then, the following Environment Variables must be set in the Shell’s Initialization File: